AnjalySebastianK/Week12/IAM_and_PAM.md

 # IAM & PAM Technical Report

-**Prepared:** 2025-09-12
-**Audience:** Management, CISOs, IT & Security Teams

----

 ## Executive Summary

 Identity is the new perimeter.
 Identity and Access Management (IAM) and Privileged Access Management (PAM) are foundational controls for securing modern hybrid, cloud-first enterprises.
 IAM manages who can access what, when, and how; PAM protects, monitors, and controls accounts that have elevated privileges and can cause outsized damage if compromised.

 Adopting IAM + PAM reduces risk from credential theft, lateral movement, insider misuse, and supply-chain compromises, while enabling compliance, auditability, and operational efficiency.
-Leading solutions in 2025 emphasize passwordless authentication (FIDO2/WebAuthn), adaptive risk-based access, identity governance, and just-in-time privileged access
+Leading solutions in 2025 emphasise passwordless authentication (FIDO2/WebAuthn), adaptive risk-based access, identity governance, and just-in-time privileged access

 ---